Back to all issues

 • Bolivia restored the full 100% VAT credit on fuel purchases.

-Three governments on three continents reached for the same lever this week: indirect tax on fuel.
+Four governments on three continents reached for the same lever this week: indirect tax on fuel.
 None of them touched a headline VAT rate or an e-invoicing mandate — instead they adjusted the tax that sits on every litre of fuel, where relief is felt fastest.
+Cutting the other way, Malawi widened its VAT base, pulling foreign digital-service suppliers into the net.

 Middle East & Africa